 Brighton Digital Women held a mental health focused meetup to kick-start our focus on wellbeing for the digital marketing community in 2017.

 More than forty members of our growing community packed out an upstairs room of Barclay’s Eagle Labs, one of our biggest turnouts yet.
-Everyone chatted and helped themselves to herbal tea and fruit whilst we found some extra seats, before the talks began.
+Everyone chatted and helped themselves to herbal tea and fruit before the talks began.

 Supporting the mental health of others